 A person with an assertive personality knows well regarding the attainment of chasing dreams peacefully.
 Their self-acquainted nature makes them more inclined and determined when focusing on their dreams.
 For this reason, the self-introspected and self-confident stay calm and peaceful in pursuing their ambitions.

 Assertive Personality holder as Effective communicators:

 Assertive personality holders are effective communicators.
 The effectiveness of communication can be gauged from their eloquence of speech in communication.
 They never fall into unnecessary fights while arguing with a person.
 Their effectiveness can be gauged from the level of their utmost intelligence when pursuing a person in an argument.
 An aggressive person can become an easy victim of fights and disagreements.

 Whereas, an assertive person maintains respect and boundaries when dealing with a personal grudge.
-It has been seen in aggressive people’s conversation that the parties fall into disagreements and fights over petty discussions.
+It has been seen in aggressive people’s conversations that the parties fall into disagreements and fights over petty discussions.
 On the contrary, an assertive person has the intrinsic qualities of maintaining good relations besides arguing for personal rights.
 The relations of such a self-confident person grow rather than reaching a breaking point.

 It has been seen in aggressive and passive personalities’ communication level, that the corresponding party is always disappointed with their favors.
 Whereas, an assertive person maintains their individuality after availing the benefits out of relations and communication.
 People never remain disappointed in such self-confident personalities.

 Respectful toward self-rights and other’s rights: